siraat-ai-academy/freelance-content-writing-suite-by-jamalu/03-social-media-content/17-youtube-video-descriptions.md

 📌 **Task Summary**:
 This task is the art of writing **YouTube video descriptions** that do more than fill space.
 They lift your **SEO**, guide viewers, and turn casual scrolls into **subscribers, leads, or loyal fans**.
 These descriptions include **keywords**, **timestamps**, **CTAs**, and **summary lines** — crafted with care to mirror your tone and tell your story even before a viewer clicks play.

-> _“This is where discoverability meets soul — where your video’s heartbeat is echoed in the words below, guided by Jamalu’s clarity and care.”_
+> _“This is where discoverability meets soul — where your video’s heartbeat is echoed in the words below, guided by Eks2’s clarity and care.”_

 ---
 ________________________________________